shopware/admin-api-reference/docs/guides/quick-start/02-product-management.md

 * `DELETE /api/product/{productId}/properties/{optionId}`
 * `DELETE /api/product/{productId}/categories/{categoryId}`

-To delete several assignments at once, the `/_action/sync` route can be used:
+To delete several assignments at once, the `/_action/sync` (see also [Bulk payloads](../concepts/endpoint-structure/writing-entities/bulk-payloads.md)) route can be used:

 ```javascript
 {